 \section{Fermionic gauge invariance}

 The most general linear self-adjoint differential operator acting on a vector-spinor $\Psi_\mu$ is given by

-We want to constraint the two dimensionless coefficients $\alpha$ and $\beta$ by imposing a fermionic gauge invariance like the one considered in \cite{Rarita:1941mf,Das:1976ct}, but requiring that this symmetry hols off the mass shell and in the presence of arbitrary interactions.
+We want to constrain the two dimensionless coefficients $\alpha$ and $\beta$ by imposing a fermionic gauge invariance like the one considered in \cite{Rarita:1941mf,Das:1976ct}, but requiring that this symmetry holds off the mass shell and in the presence of arbitrary interactions.
 A gauge transformation is written as a linear differential operator acting on a Dirac spinor $\epsilon$.
 Thus, the most general one comprises two independent tensor structures, i.e.,

 Here $\theta_{1,2}$ are real constants, and the commonly studied case is given by $\theta_2=0$ \cite{Rarita:1941mf,Das:1976ct}.
 By imposing gauge invariance, i.e.,

 we find that there is a single solution to the previous equation, which sets $\theta_1=\theta_2$, i.e.,